echoghi/ebc-scripts/README.md

 # ebc-scripts

-A collection of random helper functions and leetcode solutions.
+A collection of algorithm practice functions